Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called 'Le Petit Nid'

-For several hundred of its 800-year existence, Château Marcoux was a 'château-fort' - a smallish fortress, which was of strategic significance in the medieval wars which raged through south western France.
+For several hundred of its 800 year existence, Château Marcoux was a 'château-fort' - a smallish fortress of strategic significance in the medieval wars which raged through south western France.
 Reminders of its military past are spy-holes and arrow slits, whilst the metre-thick stone walls keep the House cool on the hottest summer days and warm in winter.
 Château Marcoux was enlarged in 1654 and is a listed building.

 The Main House